Simpleskyline/telvintran/README.md

-💻 Hi, I am an aspiring software engineer/developer with a growing foundation in:

-      - software engineering

-      - cloud/server management
+**💻 Aspiring Software Engineer | Backend Development | Cloud & Systems Engineering**

-I am continuously expanding my expertise in backend development, system design, and cloud/server deployment.
+I’m building a strong foundation in software engineering, backend development, and cloud/server management.

----

-I aim to specialize in systems engineering 🔧 and creating efficient, reliable, and scalable software 🖥️ that powers real-world applications.
+My focus is on leveraging my skillset in designing and deploying scalable, reliable, and efficient systems that power real-world applications.

----
+🔧 Areas of interest:

+Systems Engineering & Architecture

+Backend Development & APIs

+Cloud/Server Deployment & Management

+📈 Continuously learning and evolving to bridge the gap between software design and system infrastructure.

 🛠️ Languages and Tools